-In total, 3095 publications were found, of which 677 duplicates were deleted (Figure 1, made using the template by Haddaway et al. (2018) [47]).
+In total, 3095 publications were found, of which 677 duplicates were deleted (Figure 1).
 After screening by title, 495 articles passed the inclusion criteria.
-Of the 400 that were included after examining the abstracts, 46 were unavailable (10 were not accessible through Bangor University's portal, and 36 could not be found online in full text version), and 42 were non-English language studies (nor Russian or Spanish, languages AA is familiar with).
-In the third round of selection, performed during scoring, which involved reading the full text of the paper, 283 studies that included all types of original published research were selected and scored.
+Of the 400 that were included after examining the abstracts, 46 were unavailable (10 were not accessible through Bangor University's portal and 36 could not be found online in full text version) and 42 were non-English language studies (nor Russian or Spanish, languages AA is familiar with).
+In the third round of selection, performed during scoring, which involved reading the full text of the paper, 283 studies, that included all types of original published research, were selected and scored.